laodingdang1/A-UAV-based-Highway-Slope-Inspection-Method/README.md

 The notebooks use relative paths.
 Prepare the input data under `data/`, then execute every cell from top to bottom.

+## Reproducibility

+The base random seed is set to `RANDOM_STATE = 42` for cross-validation splitting, XGBoost training, and logistic-regression fusion.
+DINOv2 feature extraction uses the frozen encoder in evaluation mode with data shuffling disabled.

 ## Main Dependencies

 ```text